andre-abadi/andre-abadi.github.io/_posts/2015-02-03-xbmc-downloader-5.md

 2. When the computer is started, delete any empty folders in the torrents folder.
 This is useful because as Deluge only moves the main file to the correct folder in the media library, it often leaves behind empty or near empty folders.
 3. When the computer starts, run Flexget using our configuration file.

+Make sure that your cron table has **at least one line at the end** otherwise it won't work.
+This appears simply to be an idiosyncrasy of the cron system, you'll just have to live with it and remember.

 ###Notifications

 To add some polish to our setup, we will cause a "toaster" style notification to pop up on our XBMC interface whenever a torrent is started or finished.
 The use case is as follows: